EpiEvoSoftware/e3SIM/README.md

       python update_config.py # To update the test_config.json with user's directory python ${e3SIM}/outbreak_simulator.py -config test_config.json # To run the simulation
       ```
       Standard output in the terminal should show progress of the simulator.
-After the simulation ends, output files(e.g., `all_SEIR_trajectory.png`) are expected in the directory (test_installation) if the installation is successful.
+After the simulation ends, output files are expected in the directory (`test_installation`) if the installation is successful, including time trajectories plots in the `output_trajectories` folder, outputs for each replicate in separate subfolders `1`, `2`, `3`, the generated slim script `simulation.slim` and the parameter lists `slim.params`.

 ### Usage